dailymuse/muselog/README.md

 # Muselog #

 Muselog standardizes logging across all Python applications in use at The Muse.
-It provides support for Graylog and provides request hooks for Tornado.
+It provides support for Datadog and provides request hooks for Tornado.

 ## Usage